lbl-srg/obc/specification/source/cdl.rst

 * A minimal, principled set of relationships for connecting these entities together into a directed graph representing a building
 * A method of encapsulation for composing complex components from a set of lower-level ones"

-CDL is interested in the latter two components of the Brick schema.

 [fixme: add a set of examples which would explain how a Control Design hierarchy gets encapsulated using Brick relational tags.]

 Tools that process CDL can interpret optional external annotations, such as ``haystack`` and ``brick``, but CDL will ignore it at runtime.
 [This avoids potential conflict for entities that are declared differently in Haystack/Brick/{other schema} and CDL.]

 [fixme